 Gwyneth Lewis was Wales's National Poet from 2005-06, the first writer to be given the Welsh laureateship.
-She wrote the six-foot-high words for the front of Cardiff's Wales Millennium Centre (which are located just in front of the space-time continuum, as seen on Dr Who and Torchwood.).
-She won the Crown at the National Eisteddfod 2012.
+She wrote the six-foot-high words on the front of Cardiff's Wales Millennium Centre, rumoured to be the largest poem in the world.
+It's located near the rift in the space-time continuum, as shown on Dr Who and Torchwood.

-In 2008-09 Gwyneth was the Mildred Londa Wiseman Fellow at the Radcliffe Institute for Advanced Studies at Harvard University and in 2009-10 Joint Sica/Stanford Humanities Center Fellow in the Arts and Humanities at Stanford University.
+2008-09 she was the Mildred Londa Wiseman Fellow at the Radcliffe Institute for Advanced Studies at Harvard University and in 2009-10 Joint Sica/Stanford Humanities Center Fellow in the Arts and Humanities at Stanford University.

 In 2014 she was Bain-Swiggett Visiting Lecturer of Poetry and English at Princeton University.

 For the last three years she has been Faculty at Bread Loaf School of English, Vermont, USA and was the 2016 Robert Frost Chair of Literature.